-Recall that a closed disjunctive $\uBox$-clause is a formula of the form $\bigvee_{i \in I} \uBox \varphi_{i}$, where, for each $i\in I$, $\varphi_{i} \in \ML$. \begin{definition} We denote by $\bigvee \uBox\ML$ the set of all closed disjunctive $\uBox$-clauses. \end{definition} The following proposition follows directly by Propositions \ref{prop:mlup_eq_vuml} and \ref{prop:gen_frames} in Appendix \ref{secA}. \begin{proposition} Every $\ML(\uBoxp)$-definable frame class is closed under taking generated subframes. \end{proposition} Now since, by Example \ref{example1} $\ML(\uBoxp)$ is not closed under taking disjoint unions and $\ML(\uBox)$ is not closed under generated submodels, and since by Proposition \ref{prop:mlup_eq_vuml} $\ML(\uBoxp) \feq \bigvee \uBox\ML$, the following strict hierarchy follows. \begin{proposition} $\ML \fle \ML(\uBoxp) \feq \bigvee \uBox\ML \fle \ML(\uBox)$.
+The following proposition follows directly by Propositions \ref{prop:mlup_eq_vuml} and \ref{prop:gen_frames}. \begin{proposition} Every $\ML(\uBoxp)$-definable frame class is closed under taking generated subframes. \end{proposition} Now recall that, by Example \ref{example1}, $\ML(\uBoxp)$ is not closed under taking disjoint unions and $\ML(\uBox)$ is not closed under generated submodels.
+Furthermore recall that, by Proposition \ref{prop:mlup_eq_vuml}, $\ML(\uBoxp) \feq \bigvee \uBox\ML$.
+The following strict hierarchy follows. \begin{proposition} $\ML \fle \ML(\uBoxp) \feq \bigvee \uBox\ML \fle \ML(\uBox)$.
 Moreover, the same holds when we restrict ourselves to elementary frame classes. \end{proposition}